Esri/calcite-design-system/conventions/README.md

 ```

 To ensure that all components are compatible for prerendering a prerender build is done as part of `npm test`.

+## Writing Tests

+### Prevent logging unnecessary messaging in the build

+When writing tests, prevent emitting console warnings by stubbing them.

+Console warnings can end up polluting the build output messaging that makes it more difficult to identify real issues.
+Instead of emitting `console.warn()`, be sure to stub `console.warn` in the tests in order to prevent them from displaying in the build.